ParksProjets/PProot/README.md

 # PProot

+/!\ This repository is only in french.
+Soory for that.

-(French) Programme de bloquage de PC à distance
+Programme de bloquage de PC à distance.

+License GPLv2.